GabrieleGhisleni/EnergyProject/README.md

 <br/><br/>

-While in the first paragraph we will show how to run the application for the very first time using our DBs and our mosquitto broker, in the second one we will illustrate the arguments that can be passed to the scripts.
+In the first paragraph we will show how to run the application for the very first time using our DBs and our mosquitto broker, in the second one we will illustrate the arguments that can be passed to the scripts.
 Lastly, we will explain how to detach our services and replace them with yours (in particular your mysql DB).